NEW JERSEY / PARAMUS SKIN CANCER TREATMENT

 A growing number of people are diagnosed with skin cancer every year.
 In fact, there are more new cases of skin cancer than the combined cases of breast, prostate, lung and colon cancer.
 Fortunately, it can be treated very effectively if it is discovered at an early stage.

 Dr. Zubowski offers a comprehensive array of leading-edge skin cancer treatments that combine various surgical excision methods with advanced plastic surgery techniques in order to minimize scars, and improve the appearance of the skin.
-In addition, he is highly skilled at repairing aesthetic damage left after previous skin cancer surgeries.
+In addition, they are highly skilled at repairing aesthetic damage left after previous skin cancer surgeries.

 SKIN CANCER: ARE YOU AT RISK?

 Contrary to popular belief, anyone can get skin cancer.
 However, you should be especially careful if you have fair skin, blonde or red hair, light colored eyes, or work outdoors without adequate skin protection.
 Inspect your skin regularly and see a doctor if you notice any changes in moles or skin pigmentation.

 Skin cancer can present itself in many varieties, shapes and colors, which can make diagnosing it very difficult.
 An early and accurate diagnosis is important in selecting an appropriate treatment.
 Some of the more common types of skin cancer include:

 - Basal cell carcinoma is the most common type of skin cancer.
 It can be treated very successfully and usually doesn’t affect any tissues or organs besides a small area of the skin.
 Caused by repeated sun exposure and the use of tanning beds, this type of cancer usually occurs on the exposed areas of the head and body –face, ears, neck, scalp, shoulders and upper back.
 It can be diagnosed late because of its varied appearance – it can present itself as an open, oozing sore, a red patch on the face or body, a shiny bump, an elevated pink growth, or a scar-like area.